Peter-Chong/Customer-Segmentation/README.md

 ## [Exploratory Data Analysis](https://nbviewer.jupyter.org/github/Peter-Chong/Customer-Segmentation/blob/main/Notebooks/Data%20Transformation%20%26%20EDA.ipynb)

-It is important that we can observe some of the important key performance indicators from the dataset and draw some insights.
+It is important that we observe some of the important key performance indicators from the dataset and draw some insights.

-In the bar and line graph below, we can see that the revenue are cyclical.
+In the bar and line graph below, we notice that the revenue is cyclical.
 The company's revenue peaks at the end of both years.
-The reason for this phenomenon might due to 2 reasons.
-Either the companies sell a lot of Christmas or new year related product, or the company holds clearance every end of the year.
+The reason for this phenomenon might due to 2 different reasons.
+Either the companies sell a lot of Christmas or new year related products, or the company holds clearance at the end of each year.
 More business contexts are required to understand this phenomenon.

 <img src="https://github.com/Peter-Chong/Customer-Segmentation/blob/main/Images/Revenue_Plot.png" />

 It is also important for us to compare the revenue earned from existing and new customers.
-The graph below shows that the existing customers contribute a larger part in the company's revenue throughout the period.
+The graph below shows that existing customers contribute to a larger part of the company's revenue throughout the period.
 We may conclude that the company is good at retaining its existing customer.
-However, the company should put more effort in luring new customers.
+However, the company should put more effort into luring new customers.

 <img src="https://github.com/Peter-Chong/Customer-Segmentation/blob/main/Images/New_vs_Old.png" />